October 9, 2019

 The enormous Hungarian Parliament Building sits on the bank of the River Danube.
 Modelled on the House of Commons, you can take a tour around the impressive rooms and halls – but book early each day as tours sell out.
 The decoration and scale of this building are breath-taking.

-Apart from the city’s setting, this, for me, is the highlight of a visit to Budapest.
+Apart from the city’s setting, this is the highlight of a visit to Budapest.
 Set in a building formerly used by the Hungarian Secret Police, this is a challenging and thought-provoking exhibition of life under a controlling state, Communism and the former Nazi regime, and tells powerful stories of the Hungarian people.

 State-of-the-art presentation and design make it a must-see and a really educational experience.